 Whether going to Ireland on holiday or business, nationals of certain countries will need to acquire the relevant visa.
 To ensure a smooth transition, it's important that travellers take some time to familiarise themselves with the various visas for Ireland, and find out what is needed to enter the Republic legally.

 Although Ireland is part of the EU, it is not part of the Schengen Area, meaning that Schengen visas cannot be used to enter the country.
-Travellers who are nationals of certain countries, including those in the EU and the USA, among others, do not need a visa to enter Ireland.
+Travellers who are nationals of certain countries, including those in the EU and select others, do not need a visa to enter Ireland.

 Expats looking to work in the country will need to first apply for an Irish employment permit with the Department of Enterprise, Trade and Employment (DETE).
 Following this, the applicant will need to obtain a Long Stay Visa to enter Ireland.
 Once in the country, applicants must register with the Irish Immigration Service (IIS) and apply for a residence permit.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.